Making a Bird Feeder

 What to do:

-Using your knife or scissors (parents, help your children), start a small hole in the cap of your plastic bottle, and then twist your screw into this incision.
+Using your knife or scissors (adults, help your children), start a small hole in the cap of your plastic bottle, and then twist your screw into this incision.

 Then tie your string around the screw.
 The length of your string can be based on the height at which you’d like your feeder to rest.